eric-brechemier/masteringid-horizon/620-LEARNING-JOURNEY.md

 well before the start of the development of the actual training.
-It may start with an enigmatic message, introducing only visual elements of the campaign at first, later completed with catch phrases to raise awareness of digital threats and best practice against them.
+It may start with an enigmatic message, introducing only visual elements of the campaign at first, later completed with catch phrases to raise awareness of digital threats and best practices against them.

 The campaign may be split between printed posters with no expiration date aiming for long-term appeal, and time-limited, contextual